-This period sees the reign of Emperor Nicovar, and his catastrophic effect on the history of the Empire.
+This period saw the reign of Emperor Nicovar, and his catastrophic effect on the history of the Empire.
 It was characterized by a sequence of military defeats as earlier conquests were lost to resurgent barbarian forces beginning with Segura in the Brass Coast in 204 and ending with the war in Karsk in 259.
 Most of the defeats were eventually reversed, with the borders moving back and forth.
-By the end of the years of turmoil, the Empire actually controled slightly more land than at the beginning, but the period is still regarded as a low point in Imperial history.
+By the end of the years of turmoil, the Empire actually controlled slightly more land than at the beginning, but the period is still regarded as a low point in Imperial history.

 (200 YE - 209 YE) Reign of Emperor Nicovar "the Mad"